Oregon Fair Trade Campaign Job Announcement:

 - Work effectively in politically sensitive environments

-- Be able to travel frequently to accomplish statewide strategy
+- Be able to travel when needed to accomplish statewide strategy

 Preferred qualifications include: